survivejs/react-book/manuscript/08_building_kanban.md

 }
 ```

 After this change our `build` directory should remain nice and tidy when building.

-Note that you can provide a `context` parameter to `Clean`.
-That allows you to execute the process in some other directory.
-Example: `new Clean(['build'], '<context path>')`.
+See [clean-webpack-plugin](https://www.npmjs.com/package/clean-webpack-plugin) for further options.

 T> An alternative would be to use your terminal (`rm -rf ./build/`) and set that up at the `scripts` of `package.json`.

 ## Separating CSS

 Even though we have a nice build set up now, where did all the CSS go?
 As per our configuration it has been inlined to JavaScript!
-Even though this can be convenient during development it doesn't sound ideal.
+Even though this can be convenient during development, it doesn't sound ideal.
 The current solution doesn't allow us to cache CSS.
-In some cases we might suffer from flash of unstyled content (FOUC).
+In some cases we might suffer from a flash of unstyled content (FOUC).

 As it happens Webpack provides means to generate a separate CSS bundle.
-We can achieve this using `ExtractTextPlugin`.
+We can achieve this using the `ExtractTextPlugin`.
 It comes with some overhead during complication phase.
-It won't work with Hot Module Replacement (HMR) by design.
-Given we are using it only for production usage that won't be a problem.
+And it won't work with Hot Module Replacement (HMR) by design.
+Given we are using it only for production, that won't be a problem.

 It will take some configuration to make it work.
 Hit